lalitsom/movieverse/README.md

 # movieverse
-Create a Collarge of your favourite movies and TV shows https://lalitsom.github.io/movieverse
+Create a Collage of your favourite movies and TV shows https://lalitsom.github.io/movieverse